SDN-SYN PoW: Adaptive Ingress-Aware Defense with Non-Interactive PoW Against Volumetric SYN Floods: SDN-SYN PoW Design and Implementation

-Choosing the hash function H balances verification cost and security: it must be fast enough for line-rate data-plane checks yet resistant to nonce prediction beyond brute force.
-Our prototype uses \emph{SuperFastHash}~\cite{ref12} for simplicity, but production deployments should adopt a standardized cryptographic hash (e.g., truncated SHA-256); the framework is hash-agnostic provided clients and verifiers use the same $H$.
+\paragraph{Hash Function Selection.} Choosing the hash function $H$ balances verification cost and security: it must be fast enough for line-rate data-plane checks yet resistant to nonce prediction beyond brute force.
+Our prototype uses SuperFastHash~\cite{hsieh} for simplicity; production deployments should adopt a standardized cryptographic hash (e.g., truncated SHA-256).
+The framework is hash-agnostic provided clients and verifiers use the same $H$.